Columbia University

 3 pts.
 A. Del Genio.

-Field work on weekends in April and for two weeks in mid-May immediately following the end of examinations.
-Estimated expenses: $500.
-The principles and practice of deciphering geologic history through the observation of rocks in the field, map-making, construction of geological cross-sections, and written short reports.
+Fieldwork on weekends in April and two weeks in mid-May immediately following the end of examinations.
+Enrollment limited.
+Estimated expense: $250.
+The principles and practices of deciphering geologic history through the observation of rocks in the field, mapmaking, construction of geological cross-sections, and short written reports.

 4 pts.
 N. Christie-Blick.